Hyungjoonbae-01/myShoppingMall/README.md

 - ✨ FontAwesome for beautiful icons
 - 🍃 MongoDB and Mongoose for database management
 - ⚛️ React community for excellent documentation and tools
+- 🔓 Google for OAuth 2.0 authentication services

 ---